 He retired from the U.S. Army in February 2014 after completing over 34 years of service commanding at every level from platoon to armored division.

-Lieutenant General (Ret) Wolff joins NESA after serving as the Director of Strategic Plans and Policy, J-5 for the Joint Staff from September 2011 until December 2013.
-He retired in February after completing over 34 years of service.
+His final assignment was as the Director of Strategic Plans and Policy, J-5 for the Joint Staff from September 2011 until December 2013.

-David W. Lamm, a native of Hamburg, New York, is a Distinguished Military Graduate of Canisius College in Buffalo and was commissioned in 1977.
+David W. Lamm – Deputy Director of NESA and a native of Hamburg, New York; is a Distinguished Military Graduate of Canisius College in Buffalo and was commissioned in 1977.
 As of October 2013, Mr. Lamm assumed the duties as the Deputy Director of the NESA Center in 2010 after serving as the Chief of Staff (2007-2009).